2016moreno/OperatingSystems/Project3ThreadScheduler/README.txt

      processes".
 Why is it difficult to show the benefits of Round Robin scheduling in this case using the current implementation in the machine problem?

+     If we slightly alter FIFO, we can have a threshold that a process can maximum stay 'n' time units for execution, after that the process must wait again for its turn.